Commercialization of Frontier Technologies

 To that end, the course will be divided into two key learning modules:

-- The first module will provide students with a structured process for assessing the commercial viability of a new technology through short lectures and discussions that will focus on the key components of this process, including developing a minimum viable product, conducting customer value proposition research, estimating market potential, identifying key proprietary aspects of a new technology and how to protect them, determining the financial value of a new technology and licensing and royalty fees, and crafting a technology commercialization strategy.
-This module will also provide students with the opportunity to conduct real-world research and analysis of the commercialization potential of a new robotic technology invention developed at NYU’s Tandon School of Engineering in Brooklyn. •
+- The second module will provide students with a structured process for assessing the commercial viability of a new technology through short lectures and discussions that will focus on the key components of this process, including developing a minimum viable product, conducting customer value proposition research, estimating market potential, identifying key proprietary aspects of a new technology and how to protect them, determining the financial value of a new technology and licensing and royalty fees, and crafting a technology commercialization strategy.
+This module will also provide students with the opportunity to conduct real-world research and analysis of the commercialization potential of a new robotics technology invention developed at NYU’s Tandon School of Engineering in Brooklyn.

 If you are a current student and looking to learn more, please click on our Current Students tab.